-If you have not proven who you are to get full access to your NHS account, you'll see a message on the first screen after you've logged into the NHS App or the NHS website, telling you to prove your identity to get full access.
+If you have not proven who you are, you'll see a message after you log in to the NHS App or through the NHS website.
+It will ask you to prove your identity to get full access.

-If you do not see this message, you already have full access to your account.
+If you do not see this message, you already have full access.

-Your GP surgery chooses the level of detail available for you to see in your record.
+Your GP surgery chooses the level of detail available for you to see in your health record.
 They may also choose to switch off features, like appointment booking, if they need to.

 Using the NHS App or the NHS website, you'll need to prove who you are before you can: